Please do not hesitate to give us a call or send us an email. We are always on hand to answer any queries you have relating to your tour.

 Mileage: 12 miles

-With less climbing than the previous two days, today you can stretch your legs through the fields to your first stop at Shap Abbey, the ruins of a monastery founded in the late 12th century in the secluded and beautiful valley of the river Lowther.
-Abandoned by the monks under Henry 8th in 1540, it has since held the memory of a bygone era.
+With less climbing than the previous two days, today you can stretch your legs through the fields to your first stop at Shap Abbey, the ruins of a monastery founded in the late 12th century in the secluded and beautiful valley of the River Lowther.
+Abandoned by the monks under Henry VIIIth in 1540, it has since held the memory of a bygone era.
 After passing through the small town of Shap the route crosses into the Westmorland Fells, part of the Yorkshire Dales National Park.
-These hills follow a limestone ridge that encompasses some of the most beautiful landscape in Cumbria, marking the end of the dramatic granite rocks which transforms into a stunningly open limestone landscape.
+These hills follow a limestone ridge that encompass some of the most beautiful landscapes in Cumbria, marking the end of the dramatic granite formations as you move into the stunningly beautiful open limestone landscape.
 Your day ends in the village of Orton, where you stay for the evening.

 Mileage: 21 miles

-Today’s walking leads you through an open landscape with only a few villages, remote houses and farms.
-Wide open views towards the distant Pennines (tomorrow’s challenge) and the distinctive Howgills.
-Smardale Bridge stands out as a stunning piece of Victorian architecture, building on a long-gone railway and crossing the dramatic Scandal Beck valley.
+Today’s walking leads you through an open landscape with only a few villages, remote houses and farms, with open views towards the distant Pennines (tomorrow’s challenge) and the distinctive Howgills.
+Smardale Gill Old Viaduct stands out as a stunning piece of Victorian architecture, built for a long-gone railway and crossing the dramatic Scandal Beck valley.
 From here it’s on and into Kirkby Stephen in the heart of the lovely Eden Valley, a lively small town with welcoming pubs, cafes, and restaurants so you can rest your feet and enjoy the atmosphere.

-It is its welcoming place with a variety of dining and entertainment options, as well as short circular walks which makes Kirby Stephen a great place for an extra night’s stay, for those wishing to break up there walking journey with a rest day.
+It is a welcoming place with a variety of dining and entertainment options, as well as short circular walks making Kirby Stephen a great place for an extra night’s stay, for those wishing to break up their walking journey with a rest day.

 Mileage: 12.5 miles